olive-robotics/olvx_playground_camera/README.md

 ## 🚀 Apps

+### 0️⃣ Hello World App

+This example is a simple parrot detector which you can test the hardware and make sure the Coral TPU is enabled.

 ### 1️⃣ Object Recognition App
 This example demonstrates object detection utilizing a ROS2 image topic and encases each detected object within a square.